SmartHomePrivacyProject/RadioFingerprinting/README.md

 We built a testbed with 1 receiver and 5 transmitters in order to collect I/Q data.
 Each receiver/transmitter is a HackRF One (with ANT500 antenna) running with GNU Radio.
 We leverage the open-source GNU Radio code from https://github.com/bastibl/gr-ieee802-11 to establish WiFi transmissions (IEEE 802.11 a/g) with BPSK 1/2 modulation scheme between the receiver and transmitter.
 We captured the I/Q data at 2.45 GHz center frequency with 2MHz bandwidth and a 2MHz sampling rate.

 We collected raw I/Q data after WiFi Frame Equalizer.
 We collected 3 transmissions from each transmitter.
 Each transmission lasts for 30 seconds.
-We collected data from two different days.
+We collected data from two different days in an indoor environment.

 ## Contact